martinring/thesis/src/5-Partitioning.md

 $$

 ::: Example *
-  [#fig:runtime-score] visualizes the contours of the cost function ($q$ from [#eq:quality-measure]).
+  [#fig:runtime-score] visualises the contours of the cost function ($q$ from [#eq:quality-measure]).
 The theoretical optimum lies at
   $q(0,0) = 0$.
 When applied to the results of
   [#fig:runtime-idealized], a ranking of the data points becomes